boazbk/tcs/lec_00_1_math_background.md

 Many people think of mathematical proofs as a sequence of logical deductions that starts from some axioms and ultimately arrives at a conclusion.
 In fact, some dictionaries [define](http://www.thefreedictionary.com/mathematical+proof) proofs that way.
-But in reality a mathematical proof of a statement X is simply an argument that convinces the reader that X is true beyond a shadow of a doubt.
+This is not entirely wrong, but in reality a mathematical proof of a statement X is simply an argument that convinces the reader that X is true beyond a shadow of a doubt.
 To produce such a proof you need to:

 1. Understand precisely what X means.